The Duke of Edinburgh Award

 5 July 2017

 Paul Juniper reports on the exciting new addition to the Zoological Society.

 Head of Animal Management Mr Juniper explores some of the positive impacts from the addition of Belgian Hares to the School Zoo.

 The Duke of Edinburgh Award staff

 “My hope is that I provide opportunities and guidance to enable my students to become more successful adults.”

-Julia French, Head of Upper Fifth, Teacher of Biology, Duke of Edinburgh Award Coordinator and Bloomsbury House Tutor
+Julia French, Director of GCSE Studies, Teacher of Biology, Duke of Edinburgh Award Coordinator and Bloomsbury House Tutor